tender meadows – 2025

 Programme

-Led by artist Lydia Brockless, make a beautiful plaster cast using natural materials.
-Learn how to make a simple clay-impression mould using grasses and flowers from the field, then take a highly detailed cast of your design.
+Led by artist Lydia Brockless, participants made a beautiful plaster cast using natural materials. they Learned how to make a simple clay-impression mould using grasses and flowers from the field, then took a highly detailed cast of their design.

 location